edugrasa/SESAME_descriptors/README.md

-SESAME network service and VNF descriptors.
+SESAME NS and VNF descriptors.
 All inputs are presented on JSON.

 To read files easier please copy the JSON file one the left column at http://www.jsoneditoronline.org/